 Combine the almond milk with the apple cider vinegar and set aside.

 Pour about 1/4 cup of batter for each pancake onto a non-stick griddle at 350-375.
 Cook on both sides until golden brown.
-Serve dusted with xylitol, drizzles of maple syrup or honey or even homemade jam.
+Serve dusted with xylitol, drizzles of maple syrup or honey or homemade jam.